GKopanidis/LawnMowerPlates/README.md

 - Add more products in the future.

 (Since I haven't learned JAVA at this point, this function could not be integrated yet)
-- Form data store to databse
+- Form data store to database
 - Email notification to business email address, when form was filled out and sent.